National Disability Insurance Scheme

 - NDIS Evaluation Framework Executive Summary [Word 172.99KB]

 - NDIS Evaluation Framework [Word 200.31KB]

-For up to date information about the progress of the NDIS trial, please refer to the NDIS website.
+For up to date information about the progress of the NDIS Transition to full scheme, please refer to the NDIS website.

-Up to date information about the progress of the NDIS evaluation is available on the National Institute of Labour Studies' NDIS evaluation website.
+For up to date information about the progress of the NDIS evaluation, please refer to the National Institute of Labour Studies' NDIS evaluation website.